 If you had invested in stocks and you ride them up, and sell and buy gold, and measure to see when gold is getting overvalued and stocks are undervalued again… then go back into stocks, and then back into gold, and then back into stocks, and back into gold.

-If you had invested back here just $30 in stocks and did this technique, $30 would have become $15,000,000.
+If you had invested back here in 1903 just $30 in stocks and did this technique, $30 would have become $15,000,000 in 2010 when gold was $1350 per ounce.
 That is the difference, one family creates a dynasty the other one didn’t even break even.

 Again, it is almost impossible to catch the exact peak and the exact bottom of everything and to have perfect timing, but it just shows you the immense power of this.
 If you only catch one or two of these in your lifetime, there’s still immense gains that you can make, and you’re escaping valuation channel.